mgkmarco/rabbitmq-management-decompression/README.md

 ### Broker Definitions as Parameter

-When building the container, it is possible to pass a broker definitions file such as [_definitions.json_](../image/_definitions.json).
+When building the container, it is possible to pass a broker definitions file such as [_definitions.json_](/image/_definitions.json).
 The broker definitions will spawn an instance of the broker with any usernames and passwords, v-hosts, shovels, exchanges, queues, etc...
 It is extremely useful to mimic already existing environments.

 To pass your own definitions.json, there are two possible ways (_definitions can be anything, as long as it is a valid json):
-1. Via docker compose, such as: ```"docker-compose build --build-arg definitions=_definitions.json"```
+1. Via docker compose, such as: ```docker-compose build --build-arg definitions=_definitions.json```
-2. Or when building the image manually, such as: ```"docker build --build-arg definitions=_definitions.json -t rabbit_consistent:1.0 ."```
+2. Or when building the image manually, such as: ```docker build --build-arg definitions=_definitions.json -t rabbit_consistent:1.0 .```

-Once the container is started, the definitions.json is copied over to ```"/etc/rabbitmq"```.
-If you need to alter it vi or whatever tool you use once inside the container, i.e. ```"docker container exec -it <container-name/id> /bin/bash"``` and then ```"cd /etc/rabbitmq"```
+Once the container is started, the definitions.json is copied over to ```/etc/rabbitmq```.
+If you need to alter it vi or whatever tool you use once inside the container, i.e. ```docker container exec -it <container-name/id> /bin/bash``` and then ```cd /etc/rabbitmq```

 If no broker definitions are passed, default behaviour is applied.

 ### Create and Run from Image

-Usual process (remember to expose ports): ```"docker run -p 5672:5672 -p 15672:15672 <image-id/name:tag>"```
+Usual process (remember to expose ports): ```docker run -p 5672:5672 -p 15672:15672 <image-id/name:tag>```